elf4j/elf4j-api/README.md

                 (Supplier) () -> "a Supplier function type");
 ```

-Note that, per lambda expression syntax requirement, the downcast of `Supplier/Supplier<?>/Supplier<String>` here is
+Per lambda expression syntax requirement, the downcast of `Supplier/Supplier<?>/Supplier<String>` here is necessary
-necessary because this lambda is used as a parameter declared as an `Object` rather than a functional interface.
+because this lambda is used as a parameter declared as an `Object` rather than a functional interface.

 ## Use it...